If you would like to sponsor a poet, please contact us at "firstname.lastname@example.org". Thank you!

-The purpose of this Ema Saiko Poetry Fellowship is to encourage the writing of poetry and, in turn, to honour the Japanese poet and painter Ema Saiko.
-Writing at a time when it was unusual for women to be included in the rarefied circles of male poets writing in Chinese, Ema Saiko dedicated herself to, and developed, a poetic form centred on the discovery and unfolding of a rich intellectual and artistic life connected to her physical environment.
+The purpose of this Ema Saiko Poetry Residency is to encourage the writing of poetry and, in turn, to honour the Japanese poet and painter Ema Saiko (1787-1861).
+Writing at a time when it was unusual for women to be included in the rarefied circles of male poets writing in Chinese, she dedicated herself to, and developed, a poetic form centred on the discovery and unfolding of a rich intellectual and artistic life connected to the physical environment.
 Saiko was acutely attuned to the daily and seasonal transformations of the natural world.

 While in residence, Fellows are encouraged to give readings and may help facilitate a workshop that shares a personal process of writing poetry with others.
 Selection will be based on the nature and strength of an applicant’s proposed project and the degree to which both the Fellow and the local community will benefit from it (although the focus remains on supporting the poet in the serious creation of their work).
 Applicants can be at any stage in their creative ‘careers.’

-The 2016 Fellowship was shared between Alan Jefferies of Brisbane (September), and Ya-wen Ho of Auckland/Wellington (June).
+The 2016 Residency was shared between Ya-wen Ho of Auckland/Wellington (June) and Alan Jefferies of Brisbane (September).
 Ya-Wen Ho wrote a new series of poems and was a guest poet at Poems on the Vine at Gladstone Vineyard, as part of the 2016 Yarns In Barns Wairarapa Festival of Reading.
-Alan Jefferies developed his manuscript on love and loss, performed at Wairarapa Word, and led a poetry writing workshop at NZPS.
+Alan Jefferies developed his manuscript on love and loss, performed at Wairarapa Word, and led a poetry writing workshop at the residency centre.